50-Course/token-scanner/docs/ARCHITECTURE.md

 ## Problem Statement

 - Every time, we have a user view a token map on the homepage, a backend API call is made.
-- These views reflect interest and engagement — we treat them as the basis for a "trending" score.
+- These views reflect interest and engagement - we treat them as the basis for a "trending" score.
+- We want to aggregate and score these views to identify <em>"trending tokens"</em>.
+- Therefore our system must/should:
-- Our system should aggregate these interactions (in this case, we may treat them as events) in near real-time and expose a lightweight API that the homepage can call to display trending tokens.
+  - Aggregate these interactions (in this case, we may treat them as events) in near real-time and expose a lightweight API that the homepage can call to display trending tokens.
+  - Handle high-volume, bursty traffic.
+  - Update rankings in near- or true-real-time.
+  - Serve a lightweight endpoint or WebSocket stream to power the homepage UI.
   - Our system should be fast enough to handle spikes in traffic and provide a smooth user experience (<10sec max., and ideally < a few ms).

 ---